- Download our Moving to South Africa Guide (PDF)

 Emergency services in South Africa

 Public ambulance services in South Africa are run provincially, and standards and response times vary.
-The close cooperation of fire and ambulance services is the norm, although they are technically separate entities.
-Emergency paramedics are employed by the government and often work with volunteers, especially in outlying areas.
+Although technically separate entities, fire and ambulance services cooperate closely.
+The government employs emergency paramedics and often work with volunteers, especially in outlying areas.

 The South African Red Cross and St John's Ambulance are run by volunteers and supplement the national system.
-There are also two private, profit-making national ambulance services, ER24 and Netcare 911, which are contacted via their own emergency numbers.
+Two private, profit-making national ambulance services, ER24 and Netcare 911, are also contacted via their own emergency numbers.
 Health insurance providers will have a preferred ambulance service and provide their customers with the corresponding contact numbers.

 Ambulance contact details